 3. Process Metrics of Key Performance Indicators definition

-Customer Support Tickets: Analyze the number of new tickets, number of tickets resolved and resolution time will help you create the best customer service category in your industry.
+Customer Support Tickets: Analyzing the number of new tickets, the number of tickets resolved, and the resolution time will help you create the best customer service category in your industry.

 LOB Efficiency Measurement: Efficiency can be measured individually in each industry.
 Let’s use the manufacturing industry for example.
 You can measure the efficiency of your organization by determining how many units you create per hour and how long your plant has been running.